Mineng: Pre-colonial European contact

 Norman Tindale mentions a passage in Charles Darwin's Voyage of the Beagle that may reflect an encounter with the Minang.
-Describing his 8-day sojourn in the King George Sound, he stated that "we did not during our voyage pass a more dull and uninteresting time", save for a performance given by the Cockatoo tribe:
+Describing his 8-day sojourn in the King George Sound, he stated that "we did not during our voyage pass a more dull and uninteresting time", save for an nighttime performance by the people he referred to as the "White Cockatoo men" and the people "belonging to King George's Sound".
+The passage describes the men of each group putting on white body paint and performing traditional dances and music together around large fires, with the women and children being spectators.
+One of the dances was called "the Emu dance", while another was said to emulate hunting kangaroos.
+After the dancing, both groups collectively "formed a great circle on the ground, and the boiled rice and sugar was distributed, to the delight of all".